digidotcom/xbee-java/examples/communication/explicit/SendBroadcastExplicitDataSample/ReadMe.txt

   Running the example
   -------------------
   First, build the application.
-Then, you need to setup XCTU to see the data received by the remote ZigBee device in explicit format.
+Then, you need to setup XCTU to see the data received by the remote ZigBee device in explicit format, in this case it will be broadcast data.
 Follow these steps to do so:

     1) Launch the XCTU application.